Verify Kryptos K4 Yourself

 2. Uniform arithmetic and grid consistency

 Compute R[i] = (C[i] − P[i]) mod 26 at all 97 positions.
 Every result must match the published R value.
 Verify that lane = ((i − 2) mod 14) + 1 and tier = ⌈i ÷ 14⌉ hold at all 97 positions, and that the one-bit gate for each cell matches the published gate map (R = r + gate at every position).
-The gate value is fixed by position and fully verifiable from the published rule chain (see the gate map).
+The gate value is fixed by position and reproducible from the published rule chain (see the gate map).

 3. Decomposition agreement